Ronald Johnson (poet): Literary career

 At the beginning of his career, Johnson was introduced to a number of experimental poets associated with Black Mountain School by his partner and fellow poet Jonathan Williams.
 Johnson's interest in experimental verse would later branch into the innovative methods of erasure poetry and concrete poetry.

 Johnson's first collection A Line of Poetry, A Row of Trees was published in 1964 by Jargon Press, bearing a dedication to Charles Olson.
-This collection demonstrates Johnson's early use of collage methods, stitching together quotations from Samuel Palmer, Henry David Thoreau and Ralph Waldo Emerson, with Johnson's own original composition.
+This collection demonstrates Johnson's early use of collage, stitching together quotations from Samuel Palmer, Henry David Thoreau, and Ralph Waldo Emerson with Johnson's own original composition.

 Johnson's book-length poem The Book of the Green Man, was written following an extended walking tour made by Johnson, and his partner and fellow poet Jonathan Williams, to the British countryside in 1962.
 Johnson stated that the composition of The Book of the Green Man stemmed from his efforts "as a brash American, to make new the traditional British long seasonal poem."
 The poem, which is interspersed with Johnson's lucid descriptions of the natural world, makes equal use of quotations from a variety of sources ranging form works of Romantic poets to nineteenth-century ecological journals.

 Johnson suggests the relation of his collage method to the poem's narrative of rejuvenation, stating that its extensive quotations form a "humus for new literatures to spring in."
 The poem has been compared by Johnson to Basil Bunting's Briggflatts and T.S.
 Eliot's The Waste Land.
 Johnson's use of fragmentation, collage, and his complication and dispersal of the lyric "I" justify his placement of The Book of the Green Man in the tradition of the modernist long poem.

 Johnson's book-length poem RADI OS (Sand Dollar Press, 1977) is an early and influential example of erasure poetry.
 He wrote it by blacking out words in a copy of John Milton's Paradise Lost.
 Johnson rewrote the first four books of Milton's poem in this way, producing a new text in which the few remaining words float in the white page space left by the absent words.
 Although Johnson apparently considered RADI OS to be a section of his long poem ARK, it was not included in any edition of that poem.
 RADI OS was reprinted by Flood Editions in 2005.

-Johnson began his major long poem ARK in 1970, a monumental work which took him twenty years to complete.
+Johnson began his major long poem ARK in 1970, which took him twenty years to complete.
 The poem follows in the tradition of the "American epic", a heritage once described as "that strange, amorphous, anomalous, self-contradictory thing".
-This mythology of an ambitious and protean epic project – grand in creation and design and beginning (arguably) with Walt Whitman's Leaves of Grass – was continued into the 20th century by Gertrude Stein's Stanzas in Meditation, H.D.'s Helen in Egypt, Ezra Pound's The Cantos, Louis Zukofsky's "A", William Carlos Williams' Paterson, Charles Olson's The Maximus Poems, and Robert Duncan's Passages.
+This mythology of an ambitious and protean epic project – inspired by Walt Whitman's Leaves of Grass – was continued into the 20th century by Gertrude Stein's Stanzas in Meditation, H.D.'s Helen in Egypt, Ezra Pound's The Cantos, Louis Zukofsky's "A", William Carlos Williams' Paterson, Charles Olson's The Maximus Poems, and Robert Duncan's Passages.